YusufKocyigit/Reeemix/README.md

-# Reeemix - Optimize Videos For Web Without Reencoding
+# Reeemix - Optimize Videos For The Web Without Reencoding Them

 Reeemix is a simple batch file that you put next to the folder containing your videos,